calphool/TRS80HDD/README.md

 If you happen to have any experience with 8-bit hardware interfacing, I would certainly appreciate an opportunity to chat.
-If you have access to a decent Logic Analyzer and are willing to loan it out, that would be even more awesome, since I find that trying to debug this emulator with nothing more than a 4-channel oscillator ends up being a challenge.
+If you have access to a decent Logic Analyzer and are willing to loan it out, that would be even more awesome, since I find that trying to debug this emulator with nothing more than a 4-channel oscilloscope ends up being a challenge.